 Introduce Slowly

 Start by using a new toner once a day or every other day.
-Monitor how your skin reacts, especially if the formula contains exfoliants or strong actives.
+Monitor how your skin reacts, especially if the formula contains exfoliants or strong ingredients.

-If your toner has acids (like glycolic or salicylic), avoid using other strong actives (retinol, vitamin C) in the same routine unless recommended by a dermatologist.
+If your toner has acids (like glycolic or salicylic), avoid using other strong ingredients (retinol, vitamin C) in the same routine unless recommended by a dermatologist.

 Don’t Overdo It